 Humans have different classifications of love — parental love, platonic love, romantic love.
 Dogs just love.
 That’s why they don’t really understand that some of the nocturnal cuddles that happen in the human bed are not for them.
 Nothing kills the mood like a canine à trois, so sometimes it’s better just to lock the door.

-Another easy way to answer,”Why is my dog sleeping in bed with me?”
+Another easy way to answer,”Why is my dog sleeping on me?”
 Well, we call them Prince or Princess and then we expect them to sleep on the floor?
 Royalty will not be demoted, human.

 Most dog bed covers are made for washability, not luxury, and yet many dogs somehow recognize good quality linens.
 They know a high thread count when they see one, and when they see it on your bed they know their butt belongs on that Egyptian cotton.